mind-yer-website/mind-yer-website.github.io/docs/index.md

 ### Naming conventions

-Although we can infer that `_oA` is a private object, we know nothing about what value it will contain.

-Use descriptive yet concise variable names for long-lived variables.
+Use descriptive yet concise variable names for long-lived variables e.g. `customer_name`

 Avoid using what might be considered reserved variable names out of context.
 For example, `e` in javascript is considered an event object.
 Don't use it for anything else.